najeebullahii/najeebullahii/README.md

 # Hi, I'm Najib

-Data Analyst and Data Scientist based in Kaduna, Nigeria.
+Data Analyst, Data Scientist and an AI practitioner based in Kaduna, Nigeria.
 I graduated with a degree in Electrical Engineering from Bayero University Kano, and somewhere along the way discovered that the part I enjoyed most was finding patterns in data and building things that solve real problems.